SirPm/personal-blogging-api/README.md

 # This is a RESTful API called personal-blogging-api

-It basically does the following CRUD operations:
+Built with **NodeJS and MySQL**, it basically does the following CRUD operations:

 - Allows you to get a list of articles, and also filter them with their tags.
 - Returns a single article.